Tuesday, June 29, 2010

 Why did they take your brother?
 Is that why you came to Uganda?

 DB: They took many boys in the village.
 They make them carry luggage for them.
 We came to Uganda because my mother got money stolen, and my mother was demanded for more money that she did not have anymore.
 She paid a little, but then was pressured so much that she thought she might die.
-We came because of all that pressure.
+We came here because of all that pressure.

 How many are in your family?
 Did all of you come to Uganda together?

 DB: We are ten.
 Eight children and mother and father.
 We all came to Uganda and live near Kampala.
-I don’t like Uganda so much.
-Because father doesn’t have a house.
+I don’t like Uganda so much, because father doesn’t have a house.
 Our mother works for a man who gives her money to sell clothes and its not enough for rent.
 My father is a tailor and makes clothes.
 My brothers and sisters don’t work yet.

 Where would you like to live then?